michaelhelvey/crabbot/README.md

 2. Execute `just register` to ensure that the list of commands registered to the bot are in sync.
 3. Visit the Discord install link at My Applications > CrabBot > Install Link in order to install the bot into a server.
+4. Run `just proxy` to start an ngrok tunnel to your local machine
+5. Run `cargo run` to start the bot

+At this point, assuming that it's installed and everything, you should be able to make requests from discord to the bot running locally on your machine.

 ## Deployment